paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/process_reliability_modelling.md

 * Model 1 and model 3 are very close since the constant failure rates used for {term}`miscellaneous items <Miscellaneous item>` are very low regarding the increasing failure rates of any distribution such as Normal or Weibull distribution.
 * Model 2 could be considered as optimistic since it addresses wear-out only after the qualification time.
-* Model 1 appears as the most appropriate, summing the failure rate for {term}`random failures <Random failure>` modelling and the failure rate for Wear-out failure modelling.
+* Model 1 appears as the most appropriate, summing the failure rate for {term}`random failures <Random failure>` modelling and the failure rate for {term}`Wear-out failure <Wear-out failure>` modelling.
 It is recommended to be used except technical arguments support another choice.

 ````{admonition} Recommendation
 :class: recommendation